Tesla Cybertruck

 The Tesla Cybertruck is a battery-electric full-size pickup truck manufactured by Tesla, Inc. since 2023.
-It was first unveiled as a prototype in November 2019, featuring a distinctive angular design composed of flat, unpainted stainless steel body panels, drawing comparisons to low-polygon computer models.
+It was presented as a prototype concept in November 2019, with an angular design composed of flat, unpainted stainless steel body panels, drawing comparisons to low-polygon computer models.

-Originally scheduled for production in late 2021, the vehicle faced multiple delays before entering limited production at Gigafactory Texas in November 2023, with initial customer deliveries occurring later that month.
-As of 2025, three variants are available: a tri-motor all-wheel drive (AWD) model marketed as the "Cyberbeast", a dual-motor AWD model, and a single-motor rear-wheel drive (RWD) "Long Range" model.
-EPA range estimates vary by configuration, from 320 to 350 mi.
+While scheduled for production in late 2021, the vehicle had multiple delays before entering limited production at Gigafactory Texas in 2023, with customer deliveries beginning in November 2023.
+As of 2026, two variants are available: a tri-motor all-wheel drive (AWD) model marketed as the "Cyberbeast" with an EPA range of 320 mi and a dual-motor AWD model with a range of 350 mi.

-As of 2025, the Cybertruck is sold in the United States, Mexico, Canada and South Korea.
-The Cybertruck has been criticized for its production quality and safety concerns while its sales have been described as disappointing.
+As of 2026, the Cybertruck is marketed in the United States, Mexico, Canada, South Korea, Qatar, the United Arab Emirates, and Saudi Arabia.
+The Cybertruck has been extensively criticized for its production quality issues, unusual appearance, and safety problems.
+In response to its disappointing sales, multiple news publications have described it as an "automotive flop".